jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 In this project, the following questions will be answered to create an analysis to provide prospective residents of the US with:

-* What are the states with most number of natural disasters?
+* What are the states with most number of major disasters?
 * What are the frequency of the different disaster types?
 * What is the severity and duration of events over time?
 * What are the most disaster prone areas of the United States?